nipponilyal/2HatSec/readme.md

 ### Solution stack

 1. Containers (Docker)
-2. Kubernetes - jobs
+2. Kubernetes - Using multiple parallel worker processes
-3. Rancher
+3. Rancher - Wrapper around kubernetes (UI)
 4. Python
-5. mysql
+5. mysql - Injecting the json data into this db
-6. redis
+6. redis - Acting as a worker queue for the k8s jobs

 ### folder structure